0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/elastic-query-overview.md

 - Cursors aren't supported for external tables in Azure SQL Database.

 - Elastic query works with Azure SQL Database only.
-You can't use it for querying a SQL Server instance.
+You can't use it for querying a SQL Server instance, Azure SQL Managed Instance, or Fabric SQL database.

 - Private links are currently not supported with elastic query for those databases that are targets of external data sources.